hellovoidworks/heard-app/database/populate_letters/README.md

 - The scripts automatically assign categories to the posts based on content analysis
   - If Ollama is enabled, it will use LLM-based categorization for better accuracy
   - If Ollama is not available, it will fall back to keyword-based categorization
+- Posts can be rewritten by Ollama to make them more suitable as personal letters
 - User IDs for letter authors must be specified in the `USER_IDS` array in the script files
 - Display names are generated as fake usernames for all letters
 - The content is cleaned to remove URLs and Reddit-specific formatting